for

 19th

-the 'flower power' of the Perfumed Garden and criticised the programme, with
+the 'flower power' of the Perfumed Garden and during his early-evening show, criticised Peel's popular programme and

 Promoting their Radio London Album of the Week, Jigsaw, Hank Marvin and John Rostill of the Shadows guested on Cardboard Shoes' Coffee Break, while Chuck Blair attempted to confuse Skues by tampering with the studio clock.